 The school has two mobility car parks.
 These are only to be use by people with appropriate permits.
 These cannot be used by families as drop off zones.

 The school encourages students and families to come to school on their bike.
-There is monitored and free bike storage at the bus interchange.
+There is monitored and free bike storage at the bus interchange and outside of school.
 Bikes cannot be brought into the school for storage.

 We do not encourage students to use scooters to get to school.
 There are no facilities for scooter storage at the school and scooters (including e-scooters) are not to brought into the building.